Who am I?

 My parents were teachers, my family members were teachers, my grandfather was the founder of a school, and I had inspiring teachers (my seniors in my research lab) in my life (less than half a dozen though).
 I think I inherited my teaching gene and associated values with that.
 Being a great teacher and mentor demands an arsenal of values and discipline.
 Priority is always given to the student.
 What I think is the best might not be the best for my mentee or student.
 I need to be mindful of students’ insecurities, learning curves, life situations, priorities, etc. A great teacher inspires.
 In my own personal life, I have suffered enough blows to my mental well-being and career growth because of such horrible bosses.
 The goal is to dodge such people and never be like them.
 A great teacher should also entertain the possibility (reality) that students can be smarter than their teachers.
 Students are collaborators, not competitors.
 I find joy when my students write better code than me or come from a better place than mine.
 I aspire to be a mirror to my students, someone they can trust, bounce off their thoughts, and see them for what they are rather than what they are not.

 I no longer track titles or keep track of my followers, likes, or citations.
-To prove my worth, I still need two or three significant victories in my life.
+To prove my worth (to myself), I still need two or three significant victories in my life (Mission accomplished).
 This portion of me is attempting to quench or put out some former personal disaster.
 This is where I get my life’s speed from.
 The drawback is that when I wake up, my chest feels heavier.
-I must quickly get rid of it.
+I must quickly get rid of it (Almost there buddy).

 I believe in inclusiveness, especially with respect to gender, race, religion, and culture.
 I hate power games and hierarchies, which are oppressive.
 I also believe in creating a safe environment around me in my limited capacity.
 I trust science and its self-correcting nature.
 I also believe science and technology, in proper hands, can solve a lot of issues in the current world.